 Northern ARC Health and Wellbeing Hub

-The Northern ARC Health and Wellbeing Hub, proposed on the current Waterworld (Norlane) site, develops the precinct into a world-class, integrated community health and wellbeing hub.
+The Northern ARC (Arts, Recreation and Community) Health and Wellbeing Hub, proposed for the current Waterworld (Norlane) site, develops the precinct into a world-class, integrated community health and wellbeing hub.

 Combined with the $33 million Barwon Health North facility (funded), the Northern ARC would create a world-class preventative health precinct in the northern suburbs.